VeloclubMammut/murgash/content/info.en.md

 If you pay by bank transfer, please present a proof of payment when picking up your race number

 ### Race rules:
-*The race adheres to the rules of the UCI (Union Cycliste Internationale).*

 ##### Each participant MUST:
  - wear a helmet and protective gloves